Merina people: Social stratification

 Each strata had been then hierarchically subdivided.
 The Andriana are divided into six sub-strata, each had an inherited occupation, and were endogamous.

-The nineteenth century records show that Andevo or slaves were imported blacks, and they constituted about a third of the Merina society.
-The Merina society sold highland slaves to both Muslim and European slave traders on Madagascar coast, as well as bought East African and southeast African slaves from them for their own plantations between 1795 and 1895.
-Marriage and any sexual relations between the fotsy and mainty were a taboo.
-According to a 2012 report by Gulnara Shahinian – the United Nation's Special Rapporteur on contemporary forms of slavery, the descendants of former slave castes continue to suffer in contemporary Madagascar Merina society, and inter-caste marriages socially ostracized.
+The nineteenth century records show that Andevo were both Malagasy and African slaves.
+They made about a third of the Merina population.
+Muslim and European merchants traded slaves within the Imerina kingdom and on the coast of Madagascar.
+In addition to the Andevo, nobles and freemen used East and Southeast African slaves for their own plantations between 1795 and 1895.
+Marriage and any sexual relations between the fotsy and mainty were taboo.
+According to a 2012 report by Gulnara Shahinian, the United Nation's Special Rapporteur on contemporary forms of slavery, the descendants of former slave castes continue to suffer in contemporary Merina society and cross-caste marriages are socially ostracized.